adeeb-404/BiteBuzz/README.md

 https://bite-buzz-19a3.vercel.app/

+for logging in use,

+USN: 4ni21is004
+password: password4

 BiteBuzz is a fresh and innovative full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 It is designed to streamline the canteen ordering process, providing users with a seamless experience for browsing menus, placing orders, and tracking their order history.

 ## Table of Contents